 Understanding Legal Terminology

 Legal terminology includes terms like “lawyer” and “attorney.”
-Both words often confuse due to their overlapping usage, yet they signify different qualifiers within the legal profession.
+Both words are often confused due to their overlapping usage, yet they signify different qualifiers within the legal profession.
 A lawyer is anyone who has finished law school, which means they understand legal principles but might not engage in practice representation without further qualification.
 On the other hand, an attorney, having passed the relevant bar exam, holds the authority to represent clients in legal matters actively.

 Terms such as “barrister” and “solicitor” are often used in other jurisdictions like the UK, signifying roles with distinct functions, unlike the generalized usage of “attorney” in the US.
 Barristers represent clients in higher courts, whereas solicitors primarily handle legal documentation and advisory duties.